Forest Folk School Friends

 Let's talk about the stories presented during the early years, particularly, the oral tales we begin to tell at this young age.

-In Waldorf tradition, it is well known that consonants carry the form of the story, while vowels carry its feeling.
+In Waldorf tradition, it is well known that in the Indo-Eurpoean language family the consonants carry the form of the story, while vowels carry its feeling.
 The sound of a consonant sculpts inner images.
 Vowels, on the other hand, carry a tone wrapped in emotion.
 Both are essential, but in the early years, balancing them is essential to the development of the child.

 For example, if we fill the atmosphere with too many exaggerated vowels, we risk projecting too many emotional tones—flooding the delicate space where the child's own imagination was meant to unfold.
 Sure, it may hold their attention temporarily, but it is also soul-jolting (awakening).